SAFETY and RULES

 1.1 SAFETY OFFICER.
 ARC has a Safety Officer duly elected at the AGM.
 This officer will advise the club on the requirements of the NZRA Water Safety Code and oversee its implementation and operation.

 1.3 GENERAL WATER SAFETY.
-Visual aids on water safety, lifesaving and resuscitation procedures are displayed on the Club Safety Noticeboard.
+Visual aids on water safety, lifesaving and resuscitation procedures are displayed on the Club Safety Noticeboard and in the river boat shed.

 1.4 LOCAL WATERWAY HAZARDS AND RULES.
-The plan of the local waterway, drawing attention to the navigation rules and any additional rules required to accommodate specific local hazards, are displayed on the Club Safety Noticeboard.
+The plan of the local waterway, drawing attention to the navigation rules and any additional rules required to accommodate specific local hazards, is displayed on the Club Safety Noticeboard and in each boat shed.

 The following paragraphs relate to specific aspects of rowing which have been grouped under separate headings for ease of reference.